My Story: Part Eight: More Good News

 Next MRI

 September finally rolled around, and I was due for my next MRI, but this time I was full of anxiety and fear: Is it bigger?
 Growing again?
 For some reason I was having increased amounts of pain.
 I wasn’t sure if it was perhaps because I was too quickly going off of my pain meds.
-Or because I had just come back from a friend’s wedding in Philadelphia where I had indulged in alcohol and sugar the whole weekend?
+Or because I was pushing myself too hard at the gym?
+Or maybe I was going too fast titrating off my pain medications.

 I wasn’t sure, but I let all these negative thoughts run through my mind.
 Because of the pain I was experiencing, I basically was convinced that the tumor was growing and that my MRI would show that.
 I was still meditating, though I couldn’t shake the anxiety.
 But when I got the results, I was shocked.